adityagilra/UnsupervisedLearningNeuralData/README.md

 ### Python bindings:
 Run `make` in the data_generation directory after setting the right python and boost versions and directories.
 You'll need the boost and boostpython libraries installed.
 Then see `runMMCGen.py` on how to read in the synthsets and to generate sythetic data.

+Generated datasets are stored in `../Learnability_data/generated_data_`... which is where EMBasins_sbatch.py will look for.
+You need to have this folder `Learnability_data` at the same level as this repo (one folder level higher than `data_generation` folder).

 ### Matlab bindings:
 The sampling is called by Matlab to C source, which needs to be complied using matlab mex compiler, using
 `mex mxMaxentTGen.cpp mt19937ar.cpp`